Padres-Nats game suspended after shooting outside DC stadium

-WASHINGTON (AP) — The game between the San Diego Padres and Washington was suspended in the sixth inning Saturday night after police said there was a shooting outside Nationals Park.
+WASHINGTON (AP) — The game between the San Diego Padres and Washington was suspended in the sixth inning Saturday night after a shooting outside Nationals Park that caused echoes of gunfire inside the stadium and prompted fans to scramble for safety in the dugout.

-Two people were shot, said Dustin Sternbeck, a Metropolitan Police Department spokesman.
-Investigators believe, based on preliminary information, that one of the victims was an employee at the stadium, he said.

-Washington police later tweeted that “two additional victims associated with this incident walked into area hospitals for treatment of gunshot wounds.”
+The shooting, an exchange of gunfire between people in two cars, left three people injured, according to Ashan Benedict, the Metropolitan Police Department’s executive assistant police chief.
+One of the people who was shot was a woman who was attending the game and who was struck while she was outside the stadium, he said.
+Her injuries weren’t considered life-threatening.

+Two people who were in one of the cars later walked into a local hospital with gunshot wounds and were being questioned by investigators, Benedict said, and the extent of their injuries wasn’t immediately clear.
+Investigators were still trying to locate the second vehicle involved in the shooting.

 More than two dozen police cars, ambulances and fire engines were on the street outside the third base side of the stadium and a police helicopter hovered overhead.

-Fans sitting in left field quickly began leaving through the center field gate.
-A short time later, fans along the first base side began briskly leaving their seats.
-Some fans crowded into the Padres’ dugout on the third base side for safety as sirens could be heard from outside the park.

-Arman Ramnath, 27, from nearby Arlington, Virginia, and a recent law school graduate, said he and a friend were sitting in the third base side of the stadium when they heard what sounded like fireworks.
+Arman Ramnath, 27, from nearby Arlington, Virginia, and a recent law school graduate, said he and a friend were sitting in the third base side of the Nationals Park when they heard what sounded like fireworks.

 “We weren’t sure what it was.
 Then everyone started ducking,” Ramnath said.